-As you pass through your kitchen feeling agitated and disappointed with your outdated surroundings, the heart of your home has perhaps been demoted to a less useful organ, like an appendix.
-As the kitchen has progressed over the years from a one-dimensional room for cooking to a multidimensional cooking, socializing, coffee chats, wine tasting, and dinner party room, the image of your kitchen has to be one that makes you feel happy and proud for use by your family and guests.
+As you pass through your kitchen, you feel agitated and disappointed with your outdated surroundings.
+The heart of your home has perhaps been demoted to a less useful organ, like an appendix.
+The kitchen has progressed over the years from a one-dimensional room for cooking.
+Now it is in use for multidimensional cooking, socializing, coffee chats, wine tasting, and dinner party rooms.
+The image of your kitchen should make you feel happy and proud for use by your family and guests.
 We have some fun DIY kitchen projects over here too!

 According to Forbes, people on average tend to spend a staggering $25,000 to $50,000 on renovating their kitchen.
 For those who would love to update their kitchen on a budget without breaking the bank or your soul, consider these DIY tips below.